david-pawar/DavidsBookStore/DavidsBookStore/README.txt

 "InvalidOperationException: The model item passed into the ViewDataDictionary is of type 'DavidsBooks.Models.Category', but this ViewDataDictionary instance requires a model item of type 'System.Int32'."

+2023-11-24

+1010   all application is working correctly, before I did not added the IActionResult GetAll in CategoryController.js
+FIX: now I added that code, Now app is working good